 Each plan will have an automatic acceptance threshold and a pending list threshold.
 Once you have decided which plan you wish to pursue, access SOLUS to request that plan.
 Be sure to enter your desired plan first.
 When you enter your request one of three outcomes will occur:

 Students can only be on one pending list.
-This means that if you choose another plan for which you are placed on the pending list, you must choose an alternate plan that you are automatically accepted in to.
-If you choose to leave SOLUS without being automatically accepted to a plan, you will be removed from the first one.
-Plan selection ends on May 23.
+If you are placed on a pending list, you must choose an alternate plan that you are automatically accepted in to.
+If you choose to leave SOLUS without being automatically accepted to a plan, you will be removed from the pending list.
 If you do not participate in plan selection you run the risk of not getting into the plan of your choice.
 It is critical that you are automatically accepted into a plan before the Plan selection period ends.
 Otherwise, you will not be able to register in your classes in July.

 Following the Plan Selection process on SOLUS, departmental administrators will manually review all students on their pending lists.
 If a department accepts you from their pending list, your plan information in SOLUS will be updated and a new entry denoting the change will be recorded on your SOLUS record and transcript.